Fairy Tale that Best Describes Me

-When I am attacked by migraine, it is all hands on deck.
-My husband goes into action protecting me the best he can.
+When a migraine attacks me, it is all hands on deck.
+My husband goes into action, protecting me the best he can.
 My mom, dad, and sister frantically adjust their lives to make arrangements for my children.
-Because of them, my children have been shielded from the pain that I live in.
+Because of them, my children have been shielded from my pain.

 Even my dog goes into action.
 She hates when I’m sick and takes her job as a protector very seriously.
 She does not leave my side when I’m sick.

-In the end, the evil gets the best of her, as my migraines have done all too many times.
-But the dwarfs and my family chase away the queen and migraine and it is eventually sent to its doom.
-I wish my chronic headaches and migraine fell to their death never to appear again, but I live to fight another day.
+In the end, the evil gets the best of her, as my migraines have done too many times.
+But the dwarfs and my family chase away the queen and migraine, which is eventually sent to its doom.
+I wish my chronic headaches and migraine fell to their death, never to appear again, but I live to fight another day.

-As most of the stories go, the prince saves her and they ride off into the sunset.
-The difference with me is that my prince is there with me to fight the fight.
+As most stories go, the prince saves her, and they ride off into the sunset.
+The difference is that my prince is there with me to fight the fight.
 He’s not swooping in at the end to take the glory.
 He’s in the trenches fighting the evil along with my family and myself.

 Will I live happily ever after?
 I live happily now.
 Despite the evil that lurks in the shadows, love conquers in the end.
 There is no perfect ending.
-Are you telling me that when Snow White and the prince get back to the castle he never steals the covers when they sleep or that she doesn’t nag him about helping keep the house clean?
+Are you telling me that when Snow White and the prince get back to the castle, he never steals the covers when they sleep or that she doesn’t nag him about helping keep the house clean?
 Please.
-Life isn’t perfect, it’s not meant to be.
-But having support and love and all the sweet sweet simple moments make the evil that much easier to fight.
+Life isn’t perfect; it’s not meant to be.
+But having support and love and all the sweet, simple moments make the evil much easier to fight.